The Pros and Cons of Fiberglass Planters

 What are fiberglass planters made of?

-Fiberglass planters are made of spun glass fibers and held together with resin.
+Fiberglass planters are made of sheets of spun glass fibers held together with a polymer resin.

 How are fiberglass planters made?